 As of April 2019 the Global Café has a new vegetarian menu and Tutu cooks at her new café in Palmer Park.
 I’ve kept this review up for posterity but the restaurant it describes no longer exists.
-The Global Café is reviewed here: I’ll visit Tutu’s new café in due course.
+The Global Café is reviewed here, and Tutu’s new café is reviewed here.

 Usually, when I eat at a restaurant I have a pretty good idea whether I’ll enjoy it fairly early on.
 First impressions are important – the welcome, the service, the room, the menu – but even if they aren’t good, you normally know by the time you taste those first few forkfuls of your starter.
 Not to say there aren’t still chances to save the day: a knockout main course can redeem all sorts of prior disappointments, although by that stage it’s increasingly unlikely.
 And if everything else has underwhelmed you up to that point, a dessert (if you order one) is only going to be damage limitation, however magnificent it might be.

 Tutu’s Ethiopian Table was a huge puzzler for me, because it didn’t fit that pattern at all.
 I was undecided from the moment I sat down to the moment I finished, and even afterwards I found myself mulling it over and weighing it up for quite some time.
 This in itself puts me out of step with most of Reading: Twitter is regularly awash with people raving about Reading’s well-established Ethiopian restaurant, not to mention the string of awards and mentions in the national media (one of my friends, ever the curmudgeon, was the solitary voice of dissent – “good luck with that, it’s just slop” he said when I mentioned that I was planning to pay it a visit).